Zhaoqing-wang/SlimR/README.md

 ### 2.8 Example: From Review of Pan Cancer Macrophages

-PCTAM: List of Macrophage subtype markers in the article "Macrophage diversity in cancer revisited in the era of single-cell omics"
+PCTAM: List of Macrophage subtype markers in the article "Macrophage diversity in cancer revisited in the era of single-cell omics".

 Reference: *Ruo-Yu Ma et al. (2022) <doi:10.1016/j.it.2022.04.008>*.